 Learn more about the advantages of studying the Healthcare Informatics degree specialization at DeVry University.
 Request more information.

-Our bachelor's degree program in Healthcare Administration with a Healthcare Informatics degree specialization may include these career-focused courses:
+Our bachelor's degree program in Healthcare Administration with a Healthcare Informatics degree specialization may include these courses:

 Health Services Information Systems

 Health Services Finance

 Apply technology to developing and maintaining healthcare informatics systems, including hardware and software solutions for managing patient records, insurance and billing data.

 Examine multiple payment sources, reimbursement systems, the challenges of financial planning in healthcare and cost trends in the healthcare sector to gain an understanding of the complexities of healthcare financing in the U.S.

 Learn about the political, social and economic influences on public healthcare policy in the U.S.

 In this healthcare informatics course, learn how to design and implement a simple data system in order to organize, analyze and make business decisions based on data output.